-If you're going to hire a comedian to emcee your event, be sure to find an act that's both clean and experienced at office events.
+If you're going to hire a comedian to emcee your event, be sure to find an act that's both clean and experienced at events similar to yours.

 You'll need an act with wide appeal that won't offend anyone in the audience.
-After all, if the performer offends your crowd, it doesn't reflect well on you or your company!
+After all, if the performer offends your crowd, it doesn't reflect well on you or your organization!